 Like all insurance, it can truly feel like just another expense to dig into your wallet.
-However, this requirement is present to protect you from tiny legal document mistakes that could cost you big in legal fees.
+However, this option is present to protect you from tiny legal mistakes that could cost you big in legal fees.
 You won’t be aware of these things until someone tries to claim your land due to the errors of previous owners.
 Our team at Tryon Title has the goal of equipping you with the “why” behind this purchase, so you’ll know exactly how it saves you from financial disaster.

 It works to resolve errors that impact your property ownership.